-During your search for a cheap guitar, you may have noticed that this price range offers the tightest competition between manufacturers and even models within a series.
+During your search for the best acoustic guitar under $200, you may have noticed that the under 200 dollar price range offers the tightest competition between manufacturers and even models within a series.

-Most beginners and traveling musicians will spend in this price range for a guitar that can do it all.
+Most beginners and traveling musicians will spend in this price range for a good acoustic guitar that can do it all.

 Travel.
 Play for friends and family.
 Occasionally perform for friends.

 To make the shopping process easier on you, we’ve filtered through them all.